Research and reports

 Make sure you follow Google’s policies when it comes to reviews.
 You’re not allowed to give rewards or incentives to people for leaving reviews, and customers must be honest and unbiased.

-You can create a short URL of your Google My Business reviews page to invite your customers to rate your business.
+You can create a short URL of your Google Business Profile reviews page to invite your customers to rate your business.

 This can be useful for posting on social channels or including in your email footer to let customers know where to share their experience.